guangjinpan/guangjinpan.github.io/_pages/about.md

 # 🔥 News
+- *2024.02*: &nbsp; 🎉 I am searching for potential postdoctoral positions with a primary focus on areas such as media transmission, semantic communication, wireless positioning, ISAC, network slicing, and so on.
 - *2024.02*: &nbsp; 🎉 I am pleased to announce that my article, Quality of Experience Oriented Cross-Layer Optimization for Real-Time XR Video Transmission has been accepted for publication by the IEEE Transactions on Circuits and Systems for Video Technology.

 # 📝 Publications